JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8026 days**.

-And here is a just a random fact -  **Charles Darwin spent 39 years studying earthworms**.
+And here is a just a random fact -  **The first episode of the popular television sitcom Happy Days was titled "All The Way."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 19 Dec, 2025.</sub>
+<sub>Last updated by Github Actions on 20 Dec, 2025.</sub>